okahu-demos/chatbot-coffee-lambda/README.md

 <img src="assets/img/coffee-ai-assistant.png" width="320"> <img src="assets/img/monocle-trace.png" width="320">

-[Ask a question](https://monocle2ai.okahu.io) about coffee and this AI assistant will answer based on a Wikipedia page about coffee using an LLM.
+[Ask a question](https://monocle2ai.okahu.io) about coffee and this AI assistant will answer based on [knowledgebase](lambda/monocle-s3-langchain/coffee-chatbot-typescript/data/coffeeText.js) about coffee using an LLM.
 You can then explore telemetry to view the traces captured by Monocle resulting from this interaction.

 ### About Monocle